-Dr Claryn Kung - Socioeconomic inequalities in loneliness among adolescents and young adults
+- Dr Claryn Kung - Socioeconomic inequalities in loneliness among adolescents and young adults

 This project examines whether socioeconomic differences contribute to loneliness among adolescents and young adults, who experience similar rates of loneliness as older adults.
 An array of panel data estimation strategies is employed towards providing comprehensive, robust, and timely evidence on the role of this important policy factor in the experience of loneliness within this age group.
 This project contributes to a literature previously focussed on older adults.